-A Traffic Impact Study was prepared by BA Consulting Ltd. in support of the application to assess the potential impact of traffic generated by the proposed development and to identify the mitigation measures required to ensure the road network operates safely, and efficiently upon completion of the project.
+A Traffic Impact Study was prepared by EXP Services Inc. in support of the application to assess the potential impact of traffic generated by the proposed development and to identify the mitigation measures required to ensure the road network operates safely, and efficiently upon completion of the project.
 The Traffic Impact Study provides an overview of the proposed development plan together with a review of the appropriateness of the proposed vehicular parking, bicycle parking, and loading provisions incorporated into the site plan and an overview of the traffic operations.
-A review of historical counts at the intersection of Queen Street West and Mill Street showed negative or no traffic growth along Queen West in both directions during both peak hours.
-As such, no corridor growth volumes were added to the analysis.